matham/ceed/doc/source/guide/experiment.rst

 .. image:: ../media/guide/settings_window.png

-Following is an overview of the settings not explained in previous sections.
+Following is an overview of the settings not explained in previous/subsequent sections.
 Each settings also has an associated property in the yaml file and documented in the `configuration docs <https://matham.github.io/ceed/config.html>`_.